 - Join the spool (left table) with the right table

-Until Teradata 15.10, the optimizer will not apply any reduction (WHERE conditions, etc.) before all branches of the statement containing UNION ALL are placed in a common spool.
+Prior to Teradata 15.10, the Optimizer did not employ any reduction, such as WHERE conditions, until all branches of the statement including UNION ALL were consolidated in a shared spool.

-Starting with Teradata 16, the optimizer has the possibility to execute queries containing UNION ALL in a different way:
+Beginning with Teradata 16, the Optimizer can execute queries featuring UNION ALL differently:

 - Join spool of first UNION ALL branch (left table) against the right table